calisvalis1010/Fim-Client/README.md

 # fim_client-minecraft_education-hack
-A cmd-base minecraft Education edition hack client.
+A cmd-python-base minecraft Education edition hack client.
 Still under hard development and there is no versions out right now.
 Basicly a external 1.14 client because mced is on 1.14.??.

 Planned features: